-The largest buyer closing costs in NYC include the Mortgage Recording Tax (1.8% to 1.925%) and the Mansion Tax (1%) on purchases of $1 million or more.
+The largest buyer closing costs in NYC include the Mortgage Recording Tax (1.8% to 1.925%) and the Mansion Tax (1% to 3.9%) on purchases of $1 million or more.
 Other large buyer closing costs include Title Insurance for condos and houses, real estate attorney fees as well as lender, building and miscellaneous fees.

 The Mortgage Recording Tax (MRT) is 1.8% for loans below $500k and 1.925% for loans of $500k or more.
 The actual MRT rates are 2.05% and 2.175%, however most banks generally cover 0.25% of the MRT for residential deals.